 Early autumn was the window of opportunity to do something about it.

 In order to make order out of chaos we needed fine weather.
-The summer was too hot and by now it’s too wet so the dry weather we had a few weeks ago was ideal.
+The summer was too hot but the fine, dry weather we had a few weeks ago was ideal.
 To reorganise the space in the large barn we needed to be able to take everything out, sort through it and put it back in again, in an organised fashion.
 The building of some extra shelves helped.

 The little house used to be the wood store but is now mainly used for storage of garden stuff.
 When we moved in it had the problem of the floor becoming a river when it rained heavily.
 This was solved by fitting guttering to the back of the building so that rain water runs off into the field instead of down and under the walls and across the floor.
 The usefulness of the space was improved immensely for what was really very little effort and cost.

 The animal sheds at the back are less useful because the access is difficult but they are nice and dry.
-So, having removed the old bathroom suite that was left in there along with other junk, we now use them to store stuff we might need one day but not very often.
+So, having removed various items of junk we now use them to store stuff we might need one day but not very often.

 You can’t beat a bit of tidying up and clearing out.
 The whole process is both cleansing and fulfilling and gives a huge sense of achievement.
 During the pleasant and sunny days of mid October we were able to knuckle down and more or less get the job done.
 Lunch outdoors in the sunshine most days made the hard work quite pleasant.